Two-Week ONLINE Samatha-Vipassana Retreat for Experienced Students

 Cancellation fees apply to all confirmed registrations.

-Cancellations received on or before January 1, 2022: your deposit will be returned minus a $25 cancellation fee.
+Cancellations received on or before February 1, 2022: your fee will be returned minus a $25 cancellation fee.

-Cancellations received on or after January 2, 2022 (including non- attendance at the retreat): your deposit cannot be refunded.
-If you have already paid the balance, then that balance will be refunded minus the $400 cancellation fee/deposit.
+Cancellations received on or after February 2, 2022 (including non- attendance at the retreat): your fee cannot be refunded.

 CANCELLATION FEES WILL BE APPLIED TO THE MOUNTAIN HERMITAGE SCHOLARSHIP FUND (after the cost of the retreat is covered).

-If you attend the retreat but for some reason decide on your own to leave early, the deposit and balance you have paid cannot be refunded to you.
+If you attend the retreat but for some reason decide on your own to leave early, the fee you have paid cannot be refunded to you.

-Anyone interested in attending the retreat must have read this Introduction and the Practice Guidelines.
-Then, complete the Application Form and Waiver of Liability form, attach your deposit, and mail to: The Mountain Hermitage, PO Box 807, Ranchos de Taos, NM 87557.
+Anyone interested in attending the retreat must have read this Introduction, the Practice Guidelines, and the Online Retreat Guidelines.
+Then, complete the Application Form and Waiver of Liability form, attach your fee, and mail to: The Mountain Hermitage, PO Box 807, Ranchos de Taos, NM 87557.

-Applications and deposits are requested by January 1, 2022.
+Applications and fees are requested by February 1, 2022.
 Late applications will be considered on a space available basis.

-Incomplete registrations, including those without sufficient deposit, will be returned for completion.
+Incomplete registrations, including those without sufficient fee payment, will be returned for completion.

-If your application is not accepted for this retreat, your deposit will be returned.
+If your application is not accepted for this retreat, your fee will be returned.

-Places are limited to 15 practitioners, so early application is advised.
+Places are limited to 30 practitioners, so early application is advised.
 Once the retreat is full, you will be notified and placed on a wait list, and we will contact you if a place opens up.
-If it does not, then your deposit will be returned.
+If it does not, then your fee will be returned.

-If you are placed on the wait list and you then cancel your registration before a space has become available, your deposit will be returned.
+If you are placed on the wait list and you then cancel your registration before a space has become available, your fee will be returned.

 If you are placed on a wait list and are unable to attend the retreat, please let us know immediately.
 As long as your name remains on a list, we assume you wish to attend.
 If a space becomes available, we will automatically confirm your registration.
 Once you are confirmed for a retreat, you are liable for applicable cancellation fees if you subsequently cancel.